Fractal behavior of multivariate operator-self-similar stable random fields: Abstract

 \section{Abstract}

-We investigate the sample path regularity of multivariate operator-self-similar $\alpha$-stable random fields with values in $\rmm$ given by a harmonizable representation.
+We investigate the sample path regularity of multivariate operator-self-similar stable random fields with values in $\rmm$ given by a harmonizable representation.
 Such fields were introduced in \cite{LiXiao} as a generalization of both operator-self-similar stochastic processes and operator scaling random fields and satisfy the scaling property $\{X(c^E t) : t \in \rd \} \stackrel{\rm d}{=} \{c^D X(t) : t \in \rd \}$, where $E$ is a real $d \times d$ matrix and $D$ is a real $m \times m$ matrix.
-By using results in \cite{BL2} we give an upper bound on the modulus of continuity.
-Based on this we determine the Hausdorff dimension of the sample paths.
+This paper provides the first results concerning sample path properties of such fields, including both $E$ and $D$ different from identity matrices.
 In particular, this solves an open problem in \cite{LiXiao}.

 \keywords{Fractional random fields, stable random fields, operator-self-similarity, modulus of continuity, Hausdorff dimension} \subjclass[2010]{Primary 60G60; Secondary 28A78, 28A80, 60G15, 60G17, 60G18.}